 - Tony: Hey.
 You said one out of fourteen million, we win, yeah?
 Tell me this is it.

-Strange has gotten distracted, holding back the water of a breached dam.
-But as the battle turns against the Avengers, he and Tony make eye contact.
-Hands shaking, Dr. Strange holds up one finger.
+As Strange battles to keep the water at bay, he and Tony make eye contact.
+Hands shaking, Strange holds up one finger.

 Thanos has the gauntlet, and even Iron Man's desperate last-minute attempt to dissuade him is not enough.
-Gloating, triumphant — "I am inevitable!" — he snaps his fingers.
+Triumphant — "I am... inevitable." — he snaps his fingers.

-Thanos watches in horror as Tony reveals that the Stones are in his possession, stolen from the Stark-Tech Infinity Gauntlet.
-He takes them in his Iron Man suit's gauntlet before making his retort:
+Tony reveals that the Stones are in his possession, stolen from the Stark-Tech Infinity Gauntlet.
+He attaches them to his own glove before responding with the words that launched a franchise:

 The war is over.
 The heroes have won... but at great cost: the power of the Infinity Stones have ravaged Tony's body.
-So wounded he can barely speak, he passes on, surrounded by the family he made, the Super Team that grew up around him, and the world that he saved.
+So wounded he can barely speak, Anthony Edward Stark dies, surrounded by the family he made, the Super Team that grew up around him, the Cinematic Universe he founded, and the world that he saved.

-Thor appoints Valkyrie the new queen of Asgard before leaving with the Guardians of the Galaxy, who have made it their mission to figure out what has become of the 2014 Gamora.
-She did not vanish with the rest of her father's army but nonetheless hasn't been seen since the battle; her friends are hopeful that she is somewhere in the universe.
+Thor appoints Valkyrie the new queen of New Asgard before leaving with the Guardians of the Galaxy, who have made it their mission to figure out what has become of the 2014 Gamora.
+She did not vanish with the rest of her father's army (a scene showing her survival is in the DVD Extras) but hasn't been seen since the battle; her friends are hopeful that she is somewhere in the universe.
 Bruce confides in the others that despite a conscious effort to bring Natasha home as well when he used the Gauntlet, it seems her sacrifice is irreversible.
-Wanda comforts him, assured that wherever their fallen friends are, they know that what they did was meaningful.
+Wanda, who has noticed that Vision likewise did not return, comforts him, assured that wherever their fallen friends are, they know that what they did was meaningful.

 Meanwhile, Steve takes it upon himself to go back in time to return the Infinity Stones, along with Mjölnir, back to their proper places in time.
 He vanishes into the past...

 They find Steve sitting on a nearby bench, significantly aged.
-Steve explains that after finishing his task, he decided to try and live out a normal life.
+Steve explains that after finishing his task, he decided to take The Slow Path.
 As Sam ponders how the world will go on without Captain America, Steve assures him that it won't, giving a gift to Sam: his shield.
-The honor, and the responsibility that comes with it, are immense...but Sam accepts Steve's call, becoming the new Captain America.
+The honor, and the responsibility that comes with it, are immense... but Sam accepts Steve's call, becoming the new Captain America.